Cyborg Security

 Initial Design:

-All data fields were shown at once in dense, scroll-heavy layouts.
+All data loaded at once in a dense, scroll-heavy layout.

 “I can’t tell what’s important.
 I waste time figuring out what not to read.”

-Implemented collapsible data cards, reordered based on task relevance, and highlighted high-confidence indicators.
+Introduced collapsible data cards, reordered content based on task stage, visually emphasized signal over noise.

-• Laid the foundation for a user-centered design system to scale future modules
+• Set the foundation for a scalable, relevance-first design system

 Reflection